All Products

 RESET default_tablespace;

-Individual cold storage for large object (LOB) fields
+Individual cold storage for LOB fields

--- Create a table that contains LOB fields.
+--Create a table that contains LOB fields.

 CREATE TABLE test_large_object(id serial, val text);